81 Fahrenheit To Celsius

 Q: Why are there different temperature scales?

 A: Different temperature scales evolved historically for different reasons and preferences.
-Fahrenheit predates Celsius and was based on different reference points.
+On top of that, fahrenheit predates Celsius and was based on different reference points.
 Celsius, being based on the decimal system, provides a more logically consistent scale for scientific and many practical applications.

 Q: Is it possible to convert between other temperature scales (like Rankine)?